SomeWeekendReading/someweekendreading.github.io/quotes.md

 chair of the Ward Commission investigating corruption in public construction in Massachusetts in the 1980s, quoted in Mark L. Wolf's opinion piece, ["A death foreshadowed"](http://archive.boston.com/news/globe/editorial_opinion/oped/articles/2006/07/23/a_death_foreshadowed/), _Boston Globe_, Sunday July 23, 2006, p.
 E9.
-Wolf is cheif judge of the US District Courts for the District of Massachusetts, and was one of the first successful prosecutors of public figures using the powers resulting from the Ward Commission's work.
+Wolf was chief judge of the US District Courts for the District of Massachusetts, and one of the first successful prosecutors of public figures using the powers resulting from the Ward Commission's work.

 "What cannot be said will be wept."